 Where Are Official ReVanced Sources?

-The ReVanced project maintains its releases through GitHub.
-The official repositories include:
+The ReVanced project publishes its releases through GitHub.
+The repositories you will actually use:

-- ReVanced Manager — The main user-facing patching app
+- ReVanced Manager - the main patching app

-- GmsCore — The Google account helper for non-root
+- GmsCore - the Google account helper for non-root installs

 How to Verify a Source

-- Check that the GitHub repository belongs to the official ReVanced organization
+- Confirm the repository belongs to the official ReVanced organization on GitHub

-- Look for the repository's star count and contributor activity
+- Check the star count and contributor activity

-- Verify APK signatures match known official signatures
+- Compare APK signatures against known official signatures

-- Check the release date and version against known release history
+- Match the release date and version against the published release history

 - Read the repository's README and documentation

-- Websites offering "prebuilt ReVanced APKs" (ReVanced is designed to be patched locally)
+- Sites offering "prebuilt ReVanced APKs" (the app is meant to be patched locally)

-- Sites claiming to be "official ReVanced download"
+- Sites presenting themselves as the "official ReVanced download"

-- Version numbers that don't match any official release
+- Version numbers that match no official release

 The Difference Between Manager and Prebuilt APKs